 Peripheral artery disease (PAD) is a common and serious disease that reduces circulation to your extremities.
-The team at the University Pain Medicine Center diagnoses PAD and provides treatment for related pain at their offices in Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+The team at the University Pain Medicine Center diagnoses PAD and provides treatment for related pain at their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
 If you have PAD-related pain, call the University Pain Medicine Center or schedule a consultation online today.

 PAD is a common circulatory condition that develops when your arteries become narrow, and blood can’t travel to your extremities efficiently.
 The disease usually affects your feet and legs, although it can develop in any of your peripheral arteries.

 When left untreated, PAD can cause pain while resting, restless leg syndrome, and more severe complications.

 PAD limits blood flow to your muscles and nerves, leading to atrophy and damage.
 Claudication is an early sign of insufficient blood flow to your muscles.
 The pain is how your muscles tell you that they’re not getting enough oxygen or nutrients to maintain activity.

 PAD also reduces your body’s ability to heal itself.
 As a result, you can develop slow-to-heal sores and ulcers, which increase your risk of infection and more severe pain.

 Nerve damage occurs because PAD deprives them of oxygen and nutrient-rich blood.
 Neuropathy can cause pain, numbness, and weakness.
 It also increases your chances of developing ulcers as you won’t feel minor injuries, which become more severe when untreated.

 The team at the University Pain Medical Center diagnoses PAD and related pain with comprehensive exams and state-of-the-art diagnostic testing.
 They check the pulse in your ankles and look for signs of PAD, including skin that is colder or looks discolored or shiny.